smelis/xrpl4j/README.md

 # xrpl4j
-A (limited) Java WebSocket client for the XRP ledger (https://github.com/ripple/rippled).
+A (limited) Java WebSocket client for the [XRP ledger](https://github.com/ripple/rippled).

-With this library you can subscribe to the ledger's streams (https://xrpl.org/websocket-api-tool.html#subscribe) to get periodic notifications of server status, transactions, and ledgers.
+With this library you can subscribe to the [ledger's streams](https://xrpl.org/websocket-api-tool.html#subscribe) to get periodic notifications of server status, transactions, and ledgers.

 To get a client: